 Jump to:

-- Skimmed milk - This keeps the peppermint hot chocolate a little lighter, but you could use full fat milk to make it even creamier.
+- Skimmed milk - This keeps the peppermint hot chocolate recipe a little lighter, but you could use full fat milk to make it even creamier.
 You could swap it for almond milk for a vegan version.

 - Coconut milk - This adds so much creaminess, and it isn't too over powering with the coconut flavour.
 We used light coconut milk to keep it lower in calories, but you could use full fat which would be creamier.